The story of two toilets and their relationship to Oxford.

 Whatever you think about these issues, it’s plain that there’s more to the history of palace plumbing than meets the eye.
 Existing at the intersection of art and arsecheeks – of form and bodily function – they confront us with an essential question: which of our ideas about the past do we want to hang onto, and which deserve to be flushed?

-By Louis Morris
+Written by Louis Morris